xaya/xaya_tutorials/Mover.md

 ### GetInitialState

 The game logic in `GetInitialState` sets the chain that the game runs on as well as the block height where the game begins.
-In your game, you'll likely want to start on testnet.
+In your game, you'll likely want to start on testnet or regtestnet where you can instantly mine new blocks.
+Regtestnet is perfect for testing.
 Remember to include the proper hash for the block it begins on.

 ### ProcessForward